-Electricity may not be as exciting to shop for as a new LBD (little black dress) but just as you shop for great discounts on your groceries, clothes, and your holidays, you should also shop around for a good deal on your electricity.
+Online shopping for electricity may not be as exciting as shopping for new items for your wardrobe but in the same way that you shop for great discounts on your groceries, clothes, and holidays, you should also shop around for a good deal on your electricity.

 The reason?
 Electricity providers change their pricing and plans all the time and if you’ve never changed your electricity service, chances are there is a way better deal out there for you.

 In fact, you could save hundreds of dollars a year by switching to a more competitive electricity plan.
-If you tell us your postcode, Mozo can compare all the energy plans in your area to give you an estimate of the savings you’ll make - try it now!
+Start comparing some of the plans in your area by heading over to our energy comparison tool.

 The good news is that if you haven’t switched electricity providers before it is likely you’re on an open contract now and there shouldn’t be a cost to change providers.